technical-margins/material-margins/docs/en/about/index.md

 # About me

-Hello and welcome!
-I'm Lise P., a technical writer documenting business management software for a French company.
-Beyond simply conveying technical information, what drives me is the search for innovative ways to make information more accessible and intuitive for users.
+Hello!
+If you've found your way to this page, perhaps a little introduction is in order.
+I'm a technical writer at a French company, documenting professional software for logistics management.
+My work primarily involves making complex information clearer and more accessible for users of our solutions.
+Beyond simply delivering technical content, I'm driven by a search for innovative ways to make information easier to access, intuitive, and simple to grasp.

 <figure markdown="span">
     ![Avatar](https://gravatar.com/userimage/242531075/94f7fa36d4b7ca1b0baa7de927318925.jpeg?size=200){ class="image_cropper" }
 </figure>

-My journey has been somewhat unconventional – like that of many technical writers.
-I began in the academic world, studying Asian languages and cultures and working in literary translation, before finding my path in technical documentation.
-This shift allowed me to bring together my interest in technology with my linguistic skills.
-Today, this dual expertise informs my approach to documentation, blending methodological precision with a touch of creativity.
+My background is somewhat unconventional – but in technical writing, isn't that often the case?
+My path began with a focus on languages, Asian cultures, and literary translation, which led me from academic research to technical documentation.
+This shift allowed me to combine my interest in technology with my linguistic skills.
+Today, this dual expertise shapes my approach to documentation, blending methodological rigour with a touch of creativity.

-With *Technical Margins*, I share my reflections on the edges of documentation, where the formal gives way to a freer space for thought and exploration.
-A style quite different from my technical documentation, I assure you.
-Here, I uncover ideas, inspirations, and paths less travelled.
-Please feel free to reach out and join the conversation, for in the margins, there is always room for new discoveries.
+With *Technical Margins*, I take on a few technical explorations and share reflections on the margins of documentation, where formality gives way to thought and freer writing.
+A style quite distinct from my technical documentation, I assure you!
+In these margins, I explore ideas, inspirations, and paths a little off the beaten track.
+Feel free to join the conversation if you're so inclined – the margins are a space for shared discoveries.

+!!! note "Disclaimer"
+    *This blog has no affiliation with my company.
+The views expressed here are solely my own.*